Finding the Confidence to Share Your Unique Gifts with the World

 In therapy, we explore these doubts and questions, tracing them back to what we’ve internalized.
 We examine where these messages originated and how they have shaped us.
 A lot of this work is about understanding our internalized experience-how we relate to ourselves and the world and how these experiences affect us in the present.

 So what are our gifts?
 They are our embodied selves, but in other words- who you are, what you believe your strengths are.
 Sometimes we go into therapy wanting to fix a part of us that feels so much, that gets overwhelmed by others, that spends so much time concerned about others’ perceptions.
 When we learn to be with it, accept that it is there, stay curious, and explore this part of our experience, we may find compassion and recognize that the gift is our high sensitivity and attunement to energies, our empathy, our mindfulness, and our deep connection to others.
 Through the process of unburdening our old narratives, this part of us doesn’t go away—it transforms.
 It becomes something that integrates with us.
 We don’t need to fight it.
+We begin to believe on ourselves.

 In an embodied experience, we trust what is best for us.
 We understand what we need, who we need, and where to turn when we feel lost.
-When we are with ourselves as we struggle, the struggle doesn’t have to turn into suffering.
+When we are with ourselves as we struggle, the struggle doesn’t always have to turn into suffering.
 When we access our self compassion, at times we feel joy and excitement, in being ourselves.
 Because we are a relational species, this naturally leads to sharing.
 When we feel connected to ourselves, we want to share.
 We believe we can share because we believe in ourselves.

 Part of this process of finding our gifts is surrounding ourselves with people who are offering their own gifts, talents, and work because what they offer often includes wisdom, encouragement, and belief in us as individuals.
 Whether it’s through music, art, books, fitness, the ways someone carries themselves, a location, nature, therapy, our friends, family, (and so much more!) there is so much we can learn from the world and the resonance we feel with others’ gifts could be what we need.
 And even if what is offered does not completely resonate with us, we can learn about ourselves.